EASME

 Venture Round in 2017

-Winvision is an information and communication technology (ICT) service provider based in the Netherlands, specializing in Microsoft solutions.
-The company serves a diverse range of sectors, including healthcare, education, government, construction, infrastructure, and small to medium-sized enterprises.
-Winvision's offerings encompass software development, web services, information systems, mobile applications, and digitization and automation solutions.
-With a strong emphasis on specialized knowledge and expertise, Winvision fosters long-term relationships with clients, focusing on their unique needs.
-The firm is recognized for its commitment to quality and innovation, making it one of the leading employers in the region.
+Winvision is an information and communication technology (ICT) service provider based in the Netherlands, recognized for its specialization in Microsoft solutions.
+The company caters to various sectors, including healthcare, education, government, construction, infrastructure, and small to medium enterprises (SMEs).
+Winvision's offerings encompass software development, web services, information systems, mobile applications, digitization, automation, embedded systems, and service design.
+The firm emphasizes building long-term relationships with its clients, leveraging the specialized knowledge and expertise of its employees to deliver tailored solutions.
+Winvision's clear vision on IT and its commitment to understanding the unique needs of its clientele distinguish it as a strategic partner in the ICT landscape.

 VanPaz BV